f-hicks/CalcGame/readme.md

 A console calculation game written in python that includes power-ups, streaks, points and other cool things! <br/>
-Any platform other than Windows is in beta, but things should work as expected now.
+Any platform other than Windows is in beta.

 Installation